ljw1004/csharpspec/csharp/lexical-structure.md

     ;
 ```

-If no *real-type-suffix* is specified, the type of the real literal is `double`.
+If no *real_type_suffix* is specified, the type of the real literal is `double`.
 Otherwise, the real type suffix determines the type of the real literal, as follows:

 *  A real literal suffixed by `F` or `f` is of type `float`.
 For example, the literals `1f`, `1.5f`, `1e10f`, and `123.456F` are all of type `float`.
 *  A real literal suffixed by `D` or `d` is of type `double`.
 For example, the literals `1d`, `1.5d`, `1e10d`, and `123.456D` are all of type `double`.